dotlang/language/README.md

 Casting is mostly used to cast between a union and its internal type (Example 2), between named and equal unnamed type (Example 4 and 5) or for numerical values (Example 1).

 Note that the target type should be either a primitive or a named type.
-You can also cast multiple items at once (Example 6).

 The `Type(nothing)` notation gives you the default value for the given type (empty/zero value).